Skip to content

 2. Application configuration files.
 Once a repository format/tool is decided, this may look like a Helm values file, or a set of Kustomization overlays on a base deployment.

 3. A smoke test configuration file.
-Format TBD based on tool decided.
-Look at Locust.io, Selenium, Citrus
+Format TBD based on tool decided (e.g., Locust.io, Selenium, and/or Citrus).

 Helm Chart Testing📜